| | | |

 • If the meringue sticks to the spatula, moisten it with a little water.

 • If you don’t have perfect coverage, don’t worry!
 The meringue will puff and spread a bit as it bakes.
-Plus, an uneven surface adds to look!
+Plus, an uneven surface adds to the look!

 How to Store